-If the current owner plays in integral role in daily operations (rather than a more distant oversight role), a prospective buyer will need to very careful to determine if he or she can fill that same role in the same way.
+If the current owner plays an integral role in daily operations (rather than a more distant oversight role), a prospective buyer will need to be very careful to determine if he or she can fill that same role in the same way.
 If not, the discretionary income method of valuation is likely to be misleading.

 Price/earnings ratio valuation